The Ethics Committee plays a key role in embedding ethics within therapy practice and, moving forward, in professional training.

 The UKCP Ethics Committee is a forum to:

-The scope and function of the Ethics Committee are described in an article by Julie Stone in The New Therapist.
+The scope and function of the Ethics Committee is described in this blog by UKCP ethics lead Julie Stone.

 Therapists are required to work within the 2019 Code of Ethics.